-- 1. has completed an associate degree or higher; - has enrolled at the college solely to take a course that is legally mandated for employment as defined in Section 55000 or necessary in response to a significant change in industry or licensure standards. - has enrolled at the college as a special part-time or full-time admit student pursuant to Education Code section 76001.
+- 1. has completed an associate degree or higher; - 2. has enrolled at the college solely to take a course that is legally mandated for employment as defined in Section 55000 or necessary in response to a significant change in industry or licensure standards.